pdimo/ga-test-website/README.md

     *   Link your new GA4 property to your GTM container.

 2.  **GTM Container Installation:**
     *   Provide your GTM container ID to the evaluator.
-The evaluator will install the GTM snippet on the test website, and you will be notified once it's live.
+The evaluator will install the GTM snippet on the test website.
+You will be notified once it's live.
-    *   The evaluator will be available on Slack/email (`{{EVALUATOR_CONTACT_INFO}}`) to provide tag implementation instructions and answer any questions.
+    *   The evaluator will be available on Slack/email (`{{EVALUATOR_CONTACT_INFO}}`) to provide tag implementation instructions and ask any questions.

 3.  **Implement Tracking:**
     *   Using **only the Google Tag Manager interface**, implement the tracking requirements detailed below.
 You will not have access to modify the website's source code.